History of the Ministry

 However, when I got to Tehachapi, the first thing I did was hug a tree.
 Green, green, green all over the place.
 Well, there was a reason for all the green.
 The prison used to be a women’s prison.
 They always get the best.
 But in 1952 an earthquake hit Tehachapi and the third floor of the women’s dorm collapsed killing some women.
 They moved the women to another prison and Tehachapi became a men’s prison.
 Therefore, it was extremely nice.
 We even had a laundromat for our personal use.
 Most of us even had our own room keys.
 The housing for inmates were not “cells” but more like college rooms.
 Well, college rooms of the 1930’s.

 Besides the green trees, bushes, grass and other vegetation making the place more like home, there were animals.
 Huge owls could be seen in the trees.
 So large in fact that I was concerned for some of the smaller inmates.
-I could just see one of them catching another case for trying to escape while being carried over the fence by an owl. :-)
+I could just see one of them catching another case for trying to escape while being carried over the fence by an owl. 🙂

 Tehachapi level I was very relaxed.
 No one caused any trouble there.
 Not one inmate wanted to be moved anywhere else.
 Therefore, all inmates were very content and in more control of themselves.
 It was “heaven”.
 It was so relaxed that the fence was falling down.
 I could not believe it.
 You could walk up to the fence and almost push it over.
 But then again, Tehachapi is up in the mountains far, far away from civilization.
 Where would an inmate go if he did escape?
 As a matter of fact, a couple of undocumented Hispanic inmates thought they would try.
 So, deep into the winter months, with snow all over the place, and during a snow storm to cover their tracks, they simply walked over the fence.
 Snow can get deep there.
 Three days later they were begging to be brought back.
 Inmates from Mexico have no idea how cold snow is.
-One day, while jogging the track, I was going by a gate in the fence that was open.
+One day, while jogging the track, I was going by an open gate in the fence.
 I heard the officer in the tower speaking through the squawk box by the gate asking if I wouldn’t mind shutting the gate.

 I went looking for a job and found one as clerk to a teacher in education.
 It was a good job.
 This job actually allowed me to leave my yard to work in education on level II.
 It was nice having a bit more moving around room.
 After about a year in education I moved to the kitchen as clerk.
 Then a couple of months later I finished out my time in prison as clerk to the upholstery teacher.
 In this shop the inmates were taught the vocation of upholstery.
 The community paid to have their furniture upholstered and repaired by inmates.
 I truly enjoyed that job.
 Very kick back and more like “family”.